Acoustic analogies with general relativity, quantum fields, and thermodynamics: Analogue quantum fields and thermodynamics

 \subsection{Currents as sources}

-Classical theories from sections~\ref{ch:motivation}-\ref{ch:unified_analogy} make a clear distinction between massless fields propagating in vacuum and their sources (mass-energy or charge).
-As already discussed, aeroacoustic sources of sound in fluids include the same massive particles (fluid molecules) which build the acoustic vacuum.
-The connection between the massive background fluid (field) and massless acoustic field was determined only after the quantum analogy had been established in this section.
-The quantum theory also allows the representation of the classical sources as Noether currents involving the background fluid field, which is the crucial step towards the unified acoustic theory.
+In order to complete the analogue quantum field theory, we have to include the sources of fields.
+The classical theories from sections~\ref{ch:motivation}-\ref{ch:unified_analogy} make a clear distinction between massless fields propagating in vacuum (the left-hand side of the wave equation) and their sources (mass-energy or charge terms on the right-hand side).
+In contrast to this, we have seen that the (far-field) massless and (near-field or background) massive quantum particles are much more closely related and interacting.
+As already stated, this leads to arguably a more natural model for (aero)acoustic sound generation, since the same massive particles, fluid molecules, are found both in the source regions and acoustic vacuum.
+This is another reason to study the analogue sources in quantum theories.
+With the exception of monopole sources (with thermodynamic origin), these appear as Noether currents associated with the massive field of fluid particles, as will be shown next.

-In section~\ref{ch:mass_background_fluid} Lagrangian of the background fluid field was given for the case of dipole radiation, eq.~(\ref{Lagrangian_complex_scalar_field}).
-The current associated with the background field follows from the Lagrangian symmetry (in this case $\phi \rightarrow e^{j\alpha} \phi$) and Noether's theorem\cite{Schwartz2014}.
-In order to demonstrate this, we first calculate derivative of the Lagrangian with respect to $\alpha$:
+Lagrangian of the fluid particles in the case of dipole radiation was presented in eq.~(\ref{Lagrangian_complex_scalar_field}).
+The associated current follows from its symmetry ($\phi \rightarrow e^{j\alpha} \phi$) and Noether's theorem in the following way~\cite{Schwartz2014}.
+We express the derivative of the Lagrangian with respect to $\alpha$:

 where $\phi_1 = \phi$ and $\phi_2 = \phi^*$.
-The first and the last term cancel according to eq.~(\ref{action_variation_zero}) and the remaining part gives the conservation law, $J^\mu{}_{,\mu}$, for the current
+Since $\alpha$ is the arbitrary phase, the derivative has to vanish.
+The first and the last terms cancel according to eq.~(\ref{action_variation_zero}) and the remaining part of the equation gives the conservation law, $J^\mu{}_{,\mu}$, for the Noether current